Kevin-Aguirre/Kevin-Aguirre/README.md

 # Hey!

 ## About Me
-Hi.
-I'm currently a Junior at New York University, Tandon School of Engineering studying Computer Science.
+Hey!
+I'm a Senior at New York University, Tandon School of Engineering pursuing the BS/MS track in Computer Science.
 I'm interested in Software Development and Cybersecurity.
-I'm currently looking for a Software Development internships for Fall 2025/Spring 2026 and Summer Summer 2026.
-On my spare time, I like to work on personal projects, go on runs, hit the gym, read books, and play video games.
+I'm currently looking for full time Software Development roles for Summer 2026.
+On my spare time, I like to work on personal projects, go on runs, lift weights, go rockclimbing,  read books, and play video games.

 ## Languages & Technologies
 <div style="display: flex; flex-wrap: nowrap; justify-content: center; align-items: center;">